ohler55/oj/README.md

  - Removed the temporary GC disable and implemented mark strategy instead.

  - Added new character encoding mode to support the Rails escape characters of &, <, and >.

-### Current Release 2.1.7

- - Added support for NaN to address issue #102.
-This is not according to the JSON spec but seems to be expected.

- - Added require for rational if the Ruby version is 1.8.7 to address issue #104.

- - Added Rails re-call of Oj.dump in the to_json() method which caused loops with Rational objects to fix issue #108 and #105.
+The :encoding option replaces the :ascii_only option.

 [Older release notes](http://www.ohler.com/dev/oj_misc/release_notes.html).